karanam61/Network-Analysis-Notes-/Challenges/Challenge2.md

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image1.png)

-Up until log no 122 I can see a user with Ip 196.136.60.15 having multiple authentication sessions to the root user .
+Up until log entry 122, I can see the user with IP 196.136.60.15 having multiple successful authentication sessions to the root account.
+After that point, things change, there are repeated authentication failures coming from IP 141.98.10.105.
+The number of failures and the frequency of the session closures look unusual, like someone is hammering the login.

-But then I see multiple authentication failures from an Ip 141.98.10.105 , An unsual amounts of time that the session gets closed .
-Don't see anything suspicious on network logs so its probably an internal Ip .
+Even with those repeated failures, I don’t see any obvious suspicious activity in the rest of the network logs.
+That makes me think this is probably an internal IP generating noise rather than an external attacker who broke in.

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image2.png)

-And parallely in network logs the IP 192.168.190.137 is attempting for an RDP to 51.116.96.181 multiple times aswell so we will look for the same ip in the auth logs.
+In parallel with the authentication activity, I can see in the network logs that IP 192.168.190.137 is making repeated RDP attempts to 51.116.96.181.
+Since the behavior looks persistent, the next step is to check for the same IP in the authentication logs to see if there’s any overlap or evidence of brute force activity there as well.

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image3.png)

-Also see that its successful as packets are being exchanged so the server compromised here is definitely 51.116.96.181 .
+I can also see that the RDP attempts from 192.168.190.137 to 51.116.96.181 were eventually successful since packets are being exchanged between them.
+That means the server that ended up compromised in this case is definitely 51.116.96.181.

 ![A screen shot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image4.png)